HMS Berwick (65): History

 On 25 December 1940, Berwick engaged the German heavy cruiser off the Canaries when she formed part of the escort to convoy WS-5A, a troop convoy to the Middle East.
 Despite being thoroughly ready for combat, Berwick got the worst of the encounter.
 She scored no hits on Admiral Hipper, and sustained a fair amount of damage, being hit by several 8-inch (which for the most part passed right through the ship) and 4.1-inch shells.
 The action did however, drive off Admiral Hipper, and saved the convoy from any losses.
 Four of her complement were killed and she had to return to Britain for repairs, which lasted until June 1941.

-When repaired Berwick joined the Home Fleet and for the remainder of her wartime career she was escorting convoys to North Russia and operating in the northern North Sea, where she served under the captaincy of Norman Vere Grace from January to August 1944.
+When repaired, Berwick joined the Home Fleet and for the remainder of her wartime career she was escorting convoys to North Russia and operating in the northern North Sea, where she served under the captaincy of Norman Grace from January to August 1944.
 In late October 1944 the ship carried Free Norwegian Forces from Britain to Murmansk, so that they could participate in the Liberation of Finnmark.
 She escorted two carrier raids against the in 1944 and again in 1945.
 Berwicks last role was to escort carriers that were raiding the Norwegian coast in 1945.

 After the war she was allocated to BISCO for scrapping on 15 June 1948 and arrived at Hughes Bolckow, Blyth, on 12 July for breaking up.